apache/cassandra-dtest/README.md

 The tests will use this directory by default, avoiding the need for any environment variable (that still will have precedence if given though).

-Existing tests are probably the best place to start to look at how to write tests.

 The ``run_dtests.py`` included script is simply a wrapper to make starting the dtests with sane defaults as simple as possible.
 If you just want to run the tests and do nothing more, this is most likely the most easy place to start; however, anyone attempting to do active development and testing will find invoking pytest directly to be likely the best option.

 Each test spawns a new fresh cluster and tears it down after the test.
 If a test fails, the logs for the node are saved in a `logs/<timestamp>` directory